RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 # ![](../../img/duik/icons/connector.svg){style="width:1em;"} Connector

-The connector is a simple yet very powerful tool to automate all kind of cause-consequence link between properties.
+The connector is a simple yet very powerful tool to automate all kind of cause-and-consequence link between properties.
 Every time you need the value of any property react to the change of any other property, you should be able to use the connector to build the automation.

 It simply drives a *slave*[^1] property (or several slave properties) according to the values of a master property, a bit like what parenting does with the transformation of layers.